Marek Vašut

 Marek Vašut (born 5 May 1960 in Prague, Czechoslovakia) is a Czech film, stage, and television actor, best known for his appearances in Solomon Kane and Blade II.
 He voiced the character Tommy Angelo for the Czech version of the video game Mafia: The City of Lost Heaven.
 Vašut later reprised his role as Tommy in the 2020 remake Mafia: Definitive Edition.
+He also portrays Otto von Bergow in the single-player RPG game Kingdom Come Deliverance II.

 Education

 Vašut had first travelled to New York City to attend the Lee Strasberg Theatre and Film Institute.
 Vašut also attended and the Academy of Performing Arts in Prague.